Travel Australia and Stay Fit

 Travelers exploring Australia will find plenty of opportunities to have an active and fitness-oriented vacation in the midst of stunning natural landscapes.

-Here are 8 best destinations for a fitness holiday in this unique and diverse country.
+Here are the 9 best destinations for a fitness holiday in this unique and diverse country.

 Take the Great Ocean Walk